wappointment/wappointment/readme.txt

 8. Help Page.
 Have a question?
 Simply ask for it straight in there.

 == Changelog ==

+= 1.4.1 - 2020-04-27 =
+* Added Week view in booking form instead of full month
+* Added day section when selecting a slot (morning, afternoon, evening)
+* Added shortcode options large to have the booking form fill up the whole space where inserted
+* Added shortcode option Auto open calendar so that when inserted in your booking page it show the available slots immediately
+* Added localization of dates in the frontend booking form, auto display in your client's browser language
+* Added phone input requirement
+* Improved style of the selected day in booking form
+* Fixed bug when booking error message appearing

 = 1.4.0 - 2020-04-15 =
 * Added Buffer Time, time to prepare next appointment not included in appointment's duration, but removed from availability